 16. Surprise Happenings

 Finally, Maslow discusses the phenomenon of what I have come to know as Purposeful Accident.
-He says that in the culmination of peak-experience, in its completion, there is the sense in the individual of surprise, of “I don’t deserve this”.
-Peaks, he says, are not planned or brought about by design; they happen.
+He says that in the culmination of peak experience, in its completion, there is the sense in the individual of surprise, of “I don’t deserve this”.
+We do not plan or design peak experiences, he says; rather they happen.

-Maslow suggests that the goal of identity, self-actualisation and autonomy, seems to be simultaneously and an end-goal and a transitional goal.
-That is to say, doing the work and realisation of the end result bring about the feeling of success.
+Maslow suggests that the goal of identity, self-actualisation and autonomy, seems to be simultaneously an end-goal and a transitional goal.
+That is to say, doing the work and realising the end result bring about success.
 It is the paradoxical nature of the self in its expression and is the nature of existence.